-With the players I personally work with, I encourage them to play a diverse range of sports when they're younger, and try and talk with parents about the benefits of this.
-I think that the social interactions, along with the greater range of motor skill development and general athleticism that is built, make this early stage diversity an important phase of the growth and maturity of any young sportsperson.
-At a younger age, some research suggests that children have a greater ‘window' of potential athletic development, which can be maximised by working a wide range of different sporting activities and training methods.
+Working with junior athletes, most experts agree that it’s a good idea to encourage them to play a diverse range of sports when they’re younger – the increased social interactions, along with the greater range of motor skill development and general athleticism that is built, make this early stage diversity an important phase of the growth and maturity of any young sportsperson.
+At a younger age, research suggests that children have a greater ‘window’ of potential athletic development, which can be maximised by working a wide range of different sporting activities and training methods.

 Of course, if a player is to maximise their potential, there has to come some point where they start to train more specifically in that sporting area.
 It is difficult to give a set age for this, as children will all grow and mature at different rates.
 With this in mind, a lot of major sporting teams and organisations tend to look more at a youngsters ‘biological age’ as opposed to just their ‘chronological age’ nowadays, to determine when their bodies have matured enough to develop and progress their training.

 It is also unfortunately rather easy for children (and perhaps even more so their coaches/parents) to get a little too obsessive about rankings at u11/13/15 level in a sport like squash, to the detriment of their all-around development.
-There are some issues of course with rankings having a bearing on county/regional/national selection, and the resultant access to further coaching and training opportunities, but I would still maintain that ‘chasing rankings' at a younger age is not the best way to optimally develop and grow as a young athlete.
+There are some issues of course with rankings having a bearing on county/regional/national selection, and the resultant access to further coaching and training opportunities, but it’s generally agreed that ‘chasing rankings’ at a younger age is not the best way to optimally develop and grow as a young athlete.

 If you would like to read more about this issue, there is a good short article here (menshealth) that speaks to several coaches and experts to get their views.
 For those looking for further reading, there’s an excellent two part article with more of an in-depth analysis and discussion here (sportsscientists) and here (sportsscientists-specialization) that is well worth a read.